aSheedy99/Soular-VR/index.md

   //calculate the distance between the current relative position and the recorded relative position float distance = (currentBonePosition - HandBones[i]).sqrMagnitude;

-  //check if this distance is below a developer-defined threshold, if so the current gesture is too different from the recorded gesture if(distance > tolerance * tolerance) return;
+  //check if this distance is below a developer-defined threshold,
+  //if so the current gesture is too different from the recorded gesture if(distance > tolerance * tolerance) return;

   //if it was not too far away, add this distance to the distance total